I don't think that we should have billionaires because, frankly, it is so much money in a moment of such inequality.

 Okay.

-Anyway, by the way, Chuck Schumer did call and he did congratulate Mom Donnie uh on social media.
+Anyway, by the way, Chuck Schumer did call and he did congratulate Mom Donnie on social media.

-He ran an impressive campaign connected with New Yorkers about affordability, fairness, and opportunity.
+He ran an impressive campaign, connected with New Yorkers about affordability, fairness, and opportunity.

-Impressive uh where is he where is his criticism about the issues we just discussed?
+Where is his criticism about the issues we just discussed?

 Why isn't Chuck Schumer?